bjornregnell/lth-eda016-2015/lectures/examples/eclipse-ws/README.md

 # How to import this folder into Eclipse

-1. Clon this repo to your local computer, or just download it using this link:
+1. Clone this repo to your local computer, or just download it using this link:

     https://github.com/bjornregnell/lth-eda016-2015/archive/master.zip